 "In Afghanistan, more than 150 children were reported killed and over 400 injured during the first three months of the year because of the conflict.

 "In the Central African Republic, renewed violence over the past few months has forced nearly 29,000 children to flee their homes, bringing the total number of internally displaced children close to 360,000.
 More than 2 in 5 children under the age of five suffer from chronic malnutrition and one third of school-aged children are now out of school.

 "In all these countries and many more, committed teams from UNICEF and partners are doing all they can to alleviate the suffering of the most vulnerable, those separated from their families, terrified and alone, those getting sick in densely populated refugee camps, those on the move in monsoon and unrelenting dry seasons, those who are starving.

 “Despite funding shortfalls – we have only received 16 per cent of our funding needs for this year – we are resolutely committed to serving the most vulnerable.
 We are vaccinating children, treating them for malnutrition, sending them to school, providing them with protection services, and trying to meet their basic needs.

 “Humanitarian aid alone is not enough.
 Children need peace and protection at all times.
-The rules of war prohibit the unlawful targeting of civilians, attacks on schools or hospitals, the use, recruitment and unlawful detention of children, and the denial of humanitarian assistance.
+The rules of war prohibit the unlawful targeting of civilians, attack schools or hospitals, the use, recruitment and unlawful detention of children, and the denial of humanitarian assistance.
 When conflicts break out, these rules need to be respected and those who break them need to be held to account.
 Enough is enough.
 Stop attacks on children."